-Leaf spot favours temperatures between 4°C and 26°C. It occurs in areas that experience more than 10 hours a day of foliar wetness for several consecutive days.
+Leaf spot is more commonly found when temperatures reach between 4°C and 26°C and in areas that experience more than 10 hours of foliar wetness daily for several days.
 It also favours high amounts of nitrogen and a low mowing height.

 Reduce turf stress by using lightweight equipment.